BraLaryea/React-Task-Tracker/README.md

 # About project
-A simple Task Tracking application built on React Js with a pseudo json server.
+A simple Task Tracking application built on React Js.
 This branch has its data source from localstorage

 # Getting Started with Create React App